OklenCodes/EC2-Docker-Demo/README.md

 This is a basic flask app docker container.

-When the container is running, it will be attached to port 80 of the machine, go to: http://ip:80 to view the site.
+When the container is running, it will be attached to port 80 of the machine, go to: http://(aws host ip):80 to view the site.

 Flask, by default, is running on port 5000 of the container, but the docker-compose binds host port 80 to container port 5000.